140 Million Oysters

-- 2.5 trillion gallons of water, filtered daily
+- Filtered: 7 billion gallons of water daily

-The 50 Million Oyster Initiative puts all of oysters’ many benefits to work, short-term and long-term.
-It provides jobs for contractors, fishermen, construction workers, truck drivers and many others during the construction of the reefs.
-After the reefs are completed, the initiative will improve fish habitat and water quality, which benefits both commercial and recreational fishermen, the tourism industry and the coastal environment as a whole for years to come.
+The 50 Million Oyster Initiative put all of the oysters’ many benefits to work, short-term and long-term.
+It provided jobs for contractors, fishermen, construction workers, truck drivers, and many others during reef construction.
+The reefs are now busy providing fish habitat and improving water quality, which benefits both commercial and recreational fishermen, the tourism industry, and the coastal environment as a whole for years to come.
 Learn more about how the Federation’s work supports the local economy: